gulfiliz/gulfiliz.github.io/_posts/2025-03-17-america-and-its-geniuses.md

 He could not find an audience.

-He published his *Concord Sonata* in 1920 at his own expense — and mailed it, free of charge, to anyone who might be interested.
+He published his *Concord Sonata* in 1920 at his own expense, and mailed it, free of charge, to anyone who might be interested.

 He received almost no response.

-He stopped composing in the 1920s — partially due to health, partially due to the silence that met his work.
+He stopped composing in the 1920s, partially due to health, partially due to the silence that met his work.